mikakatua/labs/eks-workshop/docs/cluster-autoscaling.md

-# Autoscaling
+# Cluster Compute Autoscaling
-There are two main mechanisms which can be used to scale automatically:
-* **Compute**: by adjusting the number or size of EC2 worker nodes.
+Adjusting the number or size of EC2 worker nodes.
 There are two primary mechanisms available:
-  * Kubernetes Cluster Autoscaler tool
+  * Kubernetes Cluster Autoscaler (CA)
   * Karpenter
-* **Pods**: by scaling Pods either horizontally or vertically.
-There are three main mechanisms for workload autoscaling:
-  * Horizontal Pod Autoscaler (HPA)
-  * Cluster Proportional Autoscaler (CPA)
-  * Kubernetes Event-Driven Autoscaling (KEDA)

 ## Cluster Autoscaler (CA)
 The [Kubernetes Cluster Autoscaler](https://github.com/kubernetes/autoscaler) automatically adjusts the size of a Kubernetes cluster when one of the following conditions is true: